Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

 \section{Experiments with Grad-ECLIP}

-In this section we conduct experiments on Grad-ECLIP to: 1) evaluate its visual explanation qualitatively and quantitatively, and compare with the current SOTA methods; 2) evaluate the processing time; 3) \zcy{conduct ablation studies, including the effect of spatial weight, the involved layers and attention heads.}
+In this section, we conduct experiments on Grad-ECLIP to: 1) evaluate its visual explanation qualitatively and quantitatively, and compare with the current SOTA methods; 2) evaluate the processing time; 3) \zcy{conduct ablation studies, including the effect of spatial weight, the involved layers, and attention heads.}

 \zcy{Unless otherwise specified,} we conducted the experiments with the ViT-B/16 architecture.
-We compared with representative baseline XAI methods from each category: 1) attention map-based \textit{Rollout} \cite{abnar2020quantifying}, which takes into account all the attention maps computed along the forward pass, and \textit{raw attention} in the last visual encoder layer, both of which are not result-specific explanation; 2) classical gradient-based method \textit{Grad-CAM} \cite{selvaraju2017grad}, which takes the image-text similarity as target and calculate the gradients w.r.t. the ViT layer output; 3) relevance-based \textit{GAME} \cite{chefer2021generic}, which integrates the relevancies and gradients propagated through the network; 4) cosine-based \textit{MaskCLIP} \cite{zhou2022extract} and \textit{CLIPSurgery} \cite{li2023clipsurgery}, which generates similarity value on each location by the cosine between text feature and processed values as local image features; 5) M2IB \cite{wang2024visual}, which applies information bottleneck principle to generate explanation map for CLIP.
-Each baseline is built with different properties and assumptions over the architecture.
-We also show visualization comparisons with the typical black-box perturbation method RISE \cite{petsiuk2018rise}, but did not conduct quantitative comparisons with black-box perturbation and Shapely methods, due to their computational complexity and inherent differences with our proposed approach.
+We compared with representative baseline XAI methods from each category: 1) attention map-based \textit{Rollout} \cite{abnar2020quantifying}, which takes into account all the attention maps computed along the forward pass, and \textit{raw attention} in the last visual encoder layer, both of which are not result-specific explanations; 2) classical gradient-based method \textit{Grad-CAM} \cite{selvaraju2017grad}, which takes the image-text similarity as target and calculates the gradients w.r.t. the ViT layer output; 3) relevance-based \textit{GAME} \cite{chefer2021generic}, which integrates the relevancies and gradients propagated through the network; 4) cosine-based \textit{MaskCLIP} \cite{zhou2022extract} and \textit{CLIPSurgery} \cite{li2023clipsurgery}, which generate similarity value on each location by the cosine between text feature and processed values as local image features; 5) M2IB \cite{wang2024visual}, which applies the information bottleneck principle to generate an explanation map for CLIP.
+Each baseline is built with different properties and assumptions over the architecture. \red{For evaluation of text encoder explanations, we compare Rollout, GAME, and M2IB, and our Grad-ECLIP by generating word importance on the input sentences -- the other methods (Grad-CAM, MaskCLIP, and CLIPSurgery) are excluded since they are only applicable to the image encoder. } We also show visualization comparisons with the typical perturbation method RISE \cite{petsiuk2018rise} \red{(and IG \cite{sundararajan2017axiomatic} in the Appendix)}, but did not conduct quantitative comparisons with perturbation and Shapley methods, \red{due to their computational complexity and black-box property.
+Since the proposed Grad-ECLIP is a white-box method designed for CLIP, we prioritize comparison with other XAI methods designed for CLIP (CLIPSurgery, MaskCLIP, M2IB) or similar transformer architectures (Rollout, GAME), and the classical CAM-based method Grad-CAM, both qualitatively and quantitatively.}